COVID-19: remembering the nursing staff who have lost their lives

 ‘We would like to thank all of the staff at the Royal Liverpool University Hospital who did an amazing job of looking after Liz in her final days,’ her family said.

-‘We would also like to thank her NHS family at Aintree University Hospital, whom she loved so much.
+‘We would also like to thank her NHS family at Aintree University Hospital, who she loved so much.

 ‘There are so many heroes out there, just like Liz, who are all putting their lives in danger to help save ours, so please help them to be the best they can be and stay inside.’

-HCA John Alagos worked for West Hertfordshire Hospitals NHS Trust and died on 3 April.
+HCA John Alagos, who worked for West Hertfordshire Hospitals NHS Trust, died on 3 April.

 A tribute to the 23-year-old on a fundraising website by Christine Pasno said: ‘He was one of the staff who selflessly helped to look after patients afflicted with COVID-19.